 Requests for an increase in capital for specific purposes must be analysed by applying the same rules as for increases in capital for general purposes; the appropriateness of the reason for the increase (acquisition, employee incentive plans, etc.) must also be analysed.
-The analysis should consider whether the plan presents a value for the company and serves the longterm interests of the shareholders and other stakeholders.
+The analysis should consider whether the plan presents a value for the company and serves the long-term interests of the shareholders and other stakeholders.
 Depending on the purpose of the increase, it may be possible to accept a more substantial dilution of rights than in the case of an increase in capital for general purposes without pre-emptive rights.
 Such increases must be authorised on a case-by-case basis.

-5.2.4 The Swiss case
+6.2.4 THE SWISS CASE

-In Switzerland, in addition to their ordinary capital, companies may dispose of pools of authorised and/or conditional capital.
-Hence, they may request the annual general meeting to authorise the creation, the renewal or the increase of a pool of authorised capital or of conditional capital.
+In Switzerland, in addition to their ordinary capital, companies may have a capital fluctuation margin and conditional capital.
+Thus, at a general meeting, companies may request to include in their articles of association authorisations to increase ordinary capital, to create or modify a capital fluctuation margin, as well as to create or modify conditional capital.
 When analysing such requests, shareholders should take into account the potential dilution resulting from each authorisation separately and from all authorisations globally.
 Ethos considers that the aggregate authority to raise capital without pre-emptive rights for general financing purposes should not exceed 20% of issued capital.